Semantically Video Coding: Instill Static-Dynamic Clues into Structured Bitstream for AI Tasks: Experiments on Supporting Intelligent Applications with Partial Bitstream

 Besides, since the rate-distortion performance is the key performance indicator for video coding, the widely accepted BD-rate metric~\cite{bjontegaard2001calculation} is also adopted in our experiment.
 Note that here the ``distortion'' metric is replaced with ``recognition accuracy'', which measures the equivalent bit-rate change (negative means performance improvement and the lower the better) under the same recognition accuracy.

-Table~\ref{tab:BD-rate-AR} demonstrates the BD-rate results on the entire action recognition video dataset (\ieno, UCF-101).
-It can be seen that, compared with the traditional codecs H.264 or H.265, the proposed SSVC could achieve on average over 40\% BD-rate saving.
+Table~\ref{tab:BD-rate-AR} demonstrates the BD-rate results on the entire action recognition video dataset (\ieno, UCF-101): compared with the traditional codecs H.264 or H.265, the proposed SSVC could achieve on average over 40\% BD-rate saving.
 This is a quite significant improvement in video coding research area, since it usually can reach 50\% BD-rate saving every 10 years~\cite{sullivan2012overview} under the traditional hybrid coding framework.